200413-java-spark/Project-2-Group-1/output/README.md

 # Output Module
-This application is a batch job that extracts a file from an AWS S3 bucket, transforms the data into a relational format, and then persists the transformed data to an SQL database.
+This application is a batch job that extracts a file from an AWS S3 bucket, transforms the data into a relational format, and loads the transformed data to an SQL database.

 ## Build
-#### Package Maven Project:
+#### Package Maven project:
     mvn clean package

 ## Usage